Quantum Fields, Geometric Fluctuations, and the Structure of Spacetime: Introduction

-On the other hand, in two spacetime dimensions the exact probability distribution for fluctuations of the stress-energy tensor is known, at least for conformal fields~\cite{fewster,fewster2}.
-Finite results require that the stress-energy operator be smeared by a test function, but as shown in~\cite{fewster2}, the probability distribution for the fluctuations is given by a shifted Gamma distribution for a wide variety of smearings.
-This allows us to explore another aspect of vacuum fluctuations in dilaton gravity, which was neglected in~\cite{carlip1}.
-Besides the direct effect on the dilaton, the vacuum fluctuations of the stress-energy tensor couple to the (two-dimensional) metric, inducing fluctuations of the spacetime itself.
+In this paper, we explore another aspect of vacuum fluctuations in two spacetime dimensions, which was neglected in~\cite{carlip1}: besides the direct effect on the dilaton, the vacuum fluctuations of the stress-energy tensor couple to the metric, inducing fluctuations of the spacetime itself.
 Pure Einstein gravity has no dynamics in two dimensions, since the Einstein-Hilbert action is a topological invariant.
 In dilaton gravity, though, the spacetime curvature is determined by the dilaton potential.
-Thus, once we find how the dilaton responds to vacuum fluctuations of a quantum field, we will be able to determine the fluctuations of the geometry and their effects on particle propagation.
+Thus, once we find how the dilaton responds to vacuum fluctuations of the quantum field, we can determine the curvature fluctuations and their effect on particle trajectories.
 This is the main purpose of this work.